kgeiger/suko-solver/README.md

 The program reads the clues from the command line arguments then checks every grid permutation for one that satisfies the parameters, prints it, then exits.
-If `suko` finds no suitable grid it exits an error condition.
+If `suko` finds no suitable grid it exits with an error.

 Program runs in *O(n)* time on failure (must look at every grid) and finds a suko solution in average *O(n/2)* time.
 On a 2014-era laptop, these times are